 The F-85 was the smallest car Oldsmobile had offered since 1932, nearly two feet (60 cm) shorter and more than half a ton lighter than the division’s contemporary full-size models.
 Prices started at less than $2,400, about $450 less than an Oldsmobile Dynamic Eighty-Eight.
 Standard power was Oldsmobile’s version of the 215 cu. in.
 (3,528 cc) aluminum V8 with 155 gross horsepower (116 kW).

 By the time the senior compacts appeared, the economy had recovered and even compact car buyers were turning to sportier, more luxurious models like the Chevrolet Corvair Monza.
-Late in the 1961 model year, Oldsmobile launched an upscale version of the F-85 with bucket seats, better trim, and a 185-horsepower (138 kW) version of the small V8.
-It was dubbed Cutlass, taking its name from the earlier show car.
+Late in the 1961 model year, Oldsmobile launched an upscale version of the F-85, a coupe with bucket seats, better trim, and a 185-horsepower (138 kW) version of the small V8.
+The coupe was dubbed F-85 Cutlass, taking its name from the earlier show car.

-Although the F-85 was practical and reasonably attractive, early sales were disappointing, totaling a little over 80,000 units for 1961.
+Although the F-85 was practical and reasonably attractive, early sales were disappointing, totaling around 80,000 units for 1961.
 The principal problem was price.
-The F-85 was cheaper than a full-size Olds, but it was expensive for an economy car; the Deluxe four-door sedan, the most popular model, cost almost as much as a full-size Ford Galaxie.
+An F-85 Deluxe four-door sedan, the most popular model, cost almost as much as a full-size Ford Galaxie.
 Worse, the aluminum engine proved to be every bit as troublesome as Oldsmobile engineers had feared, driving up warranty costs.

 The other Y-bodies weren’t faring much better.
-The Buick Special sold a little under 87,000 units for 1961, well below expectations.
-Pontiac’s four-cylinder, “rope-drive” Tempest was doing somewhat better, thanks mostly to its lower price, but it was expensive to build, so its profit margins were slim.
-By the end of 1961, Jack Wolfram and Buick general manager Ed Rollert were telling group vice president Ed Cole that their divisions had no business in the compact market.
+The Buick Special sold fewer than 87,000 units for 1961, well below expectations.
+Pontiac’s four-cylinder “rope-drive” Tempest was doing somewhat better thanks mostly to its lower price, but it was expensive to build, so its profit margins were slim.